 Together we can help lighten the load, if only for a little while.

-In June 2019, Rev. Laurie Deacon of St. Aidan’s Presbyterian Church asked some parents at the nearby school: "What happens to kids during the summer who have a breakfast and a lunch provided at the school during the year?"
+In June 2019, Rev. Laurie McKay of St. Aidan’s Presbyterian Church asked some parents at the nearby school: "What happens to kids during the summer who have a breakfast and a lunch provided at the school during the year?"
 One of the moms said, "They come back to school thinner and hungrier."

 A group of us (the school, a senior's center, Fraser Health Authority, a city planner, church groups) got together, and in 2 weeks, we formed the Summer Food Program at St. Aidan's with reclaimed food and a volunteer base of 6 people every Monday and Thursday afternoon to distribute food to local families.
 The average was 25 - 30 households.